kozit/KsIL/Docs/Specification.md

 ## Handling commands (Read (0xFF) & Read Length (0xFE)) that are used instead of absolute values
 When reading parameters, if 0xFF or 0xFE is read as the first byte in any parameter, that command is executed from the current point with the value that is returned being used instead of the command bytecode value.

-## 0xFF, 0xFE, 0xF1 the forbidden values and the escape byte
+## 0xFF, 0xFE the forbidden values and the escape byte
-In code 0xFF, 0xFE and 0xF1 cannot be used as absolute values if they are the first byte, instead the escape byte 0xF1 must be placed in front of them if they are absolute values.
+In code 0xFF 0xFE 0FD cannot be used as absolute values if they are the first byte, instead the escape byte 0xF1 must be placed in front of them if they are absolute values.

 When reading a parameter and the first byte is 0xF1 the next byte is an absolute value.
 This byte should be ignored and not count as a byte in the parameter.